mattrips/scratchPad/Protocol Conformance.md

 ## 1.1 The Witness

 If a type is declared to conform to a protocol, the type must satisfy each of the protocol requirements of the protocol.
 The type does so by having available at least one implementation--that is at least one property, method, initializer, subscript or typealias--for each protocol requirement of the protocol.

-For each protocol requirement, Swift selects one and only one implementation that will be used throughout a program to satisfy the protocol requirement.
+For each protocol requirement, Swift determines the one and only implementation that will be used throughout a program to satisfy the protocol requirement.

 The implementation so selected is referred to as the witness for the protocol requirement.

 ## 1.2 Collection of Protocol Requirement-Witness Pairs